 The better acquainted you are with their pains and aspirations, the more equipped you’ll be to enter their story at the appropriate point and provide awesome results when you get there.

 3) Don’t be an uninvited guest in the story.
 In Captain America, Dr. Erskine didn’t kidnap Rogers and perform his experiments.
 He gave him the option.
 Of course he’d say “yes” because the offer was exactly what he was already hoping for.

 Even if something is good for people, forcing it on people won’t work well.
 Offer your product or services in a way that enables those who want what you’re selling to come to you.

 4) Dr. Erskine also used a weeding-out process to select the right candidate to become his super-soldier.
 He didn’t want to work with just anyone.

 To protect your story (and sanity), be selective about who you target and work with.
 You may have to turn down deals and reject clients.
 Set your standards and stick to them.

 Author: Donnie Bryant

-Donnie Bryant is Editor-in-Chief of the Evolve Media Group.
-He is also a direct response copywriter and marketing consultant.
-He specializes in creating unusually effective marketing for small businesses and solo professionals connect with their “should-be” clients.
+Donnie Bryant is Chief Content Officer of the Evolve Media Group.
+He is also a direct response copywriter who helps small businesses and solo professionals connect with their “should-be” clients.
 Find out more about Donnie at http://donnie-bryant.com.
 You can also connect with him on Google+ at +donniebryant.